-Since there is currently no possibility to ride road races, the virtual racing on Zwift (and other platforms) is on the rise.
-In this article we try to give you the best tips and tricks so you can go for the best result.
-We cover power supply, thermoregulation, warming-up and the difference between the power you can pedal indoors and outdoors.
-Of course we assume that you don’t cheat by setting your weight lower than you actually weigh!
+Since in winter there are no road races to ride, the virtual bicycle racing platform of Zwift (and other platforms) is a very popular alternative.
+In this article we try to give you the best tips and tricks so you can get the best results.
+We cover power output, temperature regulation, warming-up and the difference between the power you can push indoors and outdoors.
+Of course we assume that you don’t cheat by setting your weight lower than it actually is!

-The course on Zwift is characterized by its extreme character, especially the start is incredibly heavy.
+The courses on Zwift are characterized by their extreme character, especially the start is usually incredibly hard.
 The first few minutes you will ride (far) above your FTP, so it is important to be prepared for this when you decide to ride a virtual race.
-Think of it as a cyclocross start: full tank from the start away!
-After this it is often more just below the tipping point to continue with some climbs/decisive parts above FTP.
-Luckily most races are not very long and usually last around 40-60 minutes.
-The finals are hard, often the result is decided in a sprint.
-However, this sprint is longer than on the road as the last kilometers are really fast.
-However, keep in mind that you never have your legs still and you always have pressure on the legs, all in all super heavy!
-See for example the heartbeat and power graph of a course below.
-Clear to see that you never ride quietly, and especially above the turning point (dotted line).
+Think of it as a cyclocross race start: full throttle from the gun!
+Right from the start, the racing is often just below the threshold point, spiced up with some climbs and other hard stretches above the FTP.
+Luckily most races usually only last around 40-60 minutes.
+The finals are hard and the podium is often decided in a sprint.
+However, this sprint is longer than on the road as the last kilometers are really at full speed.

-So races on Zwift are extremely heavy and the power will always be close to your FTP, so you will burn muscle glycogen (sugars stored in your muscles) throughout the race.
+So races on Zwift are very hard and your power output will often be close to your FTP, so you will burn muscle glycogen (sugars stored in your muscles) throughout the race.
 This is not bad, as long as this supply of glycogen is full when you start, otherwise you run the risk of getting hungry right away.
-So beforehand it’s important to have eaten really good and rich in carbohydrates.
-Depending on the time you start racing, try to eat your last meal at least 2 hours in advance.
-During the warm ride you can eat some small food (e.g. a banana or sports bar) so that the sugars are fully available during your race.
+So beforehand it’s important to have eaten a good meal rich in carbohydrates.
+Depending on the time you start racing, try to eat your last meal at least 2 hours before the start.
+During the warm-up you can eat a small snack (e.g. a banana or a sports bar) so that the sugars are immediately available from the start of the race.

-Because Zwift courses are generally a bit shorter, you might be inclined not to take extra food during a course.
-However, with a good warm-up and cooling-down you’ll soon spend an hour and a half.
+Because Zwift races courses are generally not very long, you might be tempted not to have extra food available during the race.
+However, with a good warm-up and cooling-down you’ll easily spend an hour and a half in the saddle.
 Below you’ll find some general guidelines, so be aware of how long you expect to be busy.

-After driving a Zwift course it is especially important to replenish your muscle glycogen immediately, this is done in the first instance by consuming some rapidly absorbable sugars within half an hour.
-This can be a cola or some winegums, but also some fruit (which has a high glucose-fructose content, which is good for recovery).
-Depending on the upcoming trainings you can also choose to take proteins directly, for example if you have a strength training planned at the end of the day.
+After riding a Zwift course it is especially important to replenish your muscle glycogen immediately.
+This can be done by consuming some rapidly easily sugars within half an hour after the race.
+This can be a coke or some wine gums, but also some fruit (which has a high glucose-fructose content, which is good for recovery).
+Depending on the next training sessions you can also choose to take some proteins directly, for example if you have a strength training planned at the end of the day.

 Text continues below the images